-The prevalence of PoTS in the UK is essentially unknown.
+The prevalence of PoTS syndrome in the UK is estimated to be 2 in 1,000.
 It is a diagnosis which is thought to be missed frequently.
 It is five times as common in women as it is in men.
 It can occur at any age but is most common between the ages of 15 and 50.

 - Association with autonomic neuropathy - for example, in people with: